Richard J. Flaherty

-Richard James Flaherty (November 28, 1945 — May 9, 2015) was a historically notable United States Army captain in Vietnam War service.
-As once the smallest serviceman in US history (standing at 4 ft 9 in) and inspired to undermine size-prejudice, investing his military leadership with insight and skills to survive bravery - Capt.
-Flaherty is today renowned as "The Giant Killer".
+Richard James Flaherty (November 28, 1945 – May 9, 2015) was a United States Army captain in the Vietnam War and a CIA agent afterwards.
+Once the smallest serviceman in American history (standing at 4 ft 9 in) and inspired to undermine size-prejudice, Flaherty was nicknamed "The Giant Killer".

 Early life

 Flaherty inherited Irish ancestry from a grandmother born in Feakle, County Clare, one Bridget Smythe; and from a grandfather, Joseph Patrick Flaherty, born in the Aran Islands.

 Flaherty himself was born November 28, 1945, in Stamford, Connecticut, where his maternal lineage would eventually contribute to a dwarfism diagnosis.
 As his mother was unfamiliar with her own Rh-negative blood-type, the attending Stamford Connecticut Regional Hospital staff were at some disadvantage to provide a blue-baby birth protocol.
 Flaherty's growth was affected.

 Facing life as a vulnerable outlier, Flaherty would eventually develop both confidence and athleticism through martial arts' practice.